Instructions for authors

 Authors should seek written and signed consent to publish the information from the patients or their guardians prior to submission.
 The submitted manuscript must include a statement to this effect in the Consent section.
 The editorial office may request copies of the informed consent documentation upon submission of the manuscript.

 Manuscripts must be submitted by one of the authors of the manuscript, and should not be submitted by anyone on their behalf.
-The submitting author takes responsibility for the article during submission and peer review.
+The corresponding author takes responsibility for the article during submission and peer review.

 To facilitate rapid publication and to minimize administrative costs, BMC Hematology prefers online submission.